Partial Scholarships in Canada for International Students

-Explore competitive scholarships in Canada for international students
+Explore competitive Partial scholarships in Canada for international students

-Canada is home to world-class universities and colleges, and many of them offer scholarships to international students to help them finance their studies in Canada.
-These scholarships are open to meritorious international students, and they can be partial or fully paid scholarships, depending on the criteria, course and the institution offering them.
+Canada is home to world-class universities and colleges, and many of them offer partial scholarships to international students to help them finance their studies in Canada.
+These scholarships are open to meritorious international students.

-What are the eligibility criteria to apply for scholarships in Canada?
+What are the eligibility criteria to apply for partial scholarships in Canada?

 Scholarships value – how much money is available?

 The amount of money available and the type of award varies between institutions.
 Getting a scholarship is competitive and so it is important that you apply well ahead in time.
 We recommend you start with the procedure about 8-12 months before the preferred intake begins.
 If you get stuck anywhere, IDP counsellors will be more than happy to guide you through.

 What are the documents required to apply for scholarships in Canada?

 When you’re applying for a scholarship, you have to check the granting institution’s website to make sure you provide all the needed documents.
 However, there are common documents that most of the institutions require from scholarship applicants, such as:

 - Statement of purpose or letter of motivation